 Easter Sunday is coming up, are you ready?
 There’s a lot to do in the weeks leading up to Easter.
-Here are 10 things that we think might help you as you plan.
+Here are 10 things that we think might help you as you build your services in your church presentation software.

 1) Make It Special and Keep It Focused on Jesus